nicolefelice/stochastic_constraint_tools/README.md

 * [Pasupathy and Henderson (2011)](https://www.informs-sim.org/wsc11papers/363.pdf) describes an earlier interface for MATLAB implementations of problems and solvers.
 * [Pasupathy and Henderson (2006)](https://www.informs-sim.org/wsc06papers/028.pdf) explains the original motivation for the testbed.

-## Code
-### Python
-- The [`master branch`](https://github.com/simopt-admin/simopt/tree/master) contains the source code for the latest stable release of the testbed
-- The [`development branch`](https://github.com/simopt-admin/simopt/tree/development) contains the latest code for the testbed, but may contain more bugs than the master branch

 ## Getting Started